How to Effectively Create and Manage a Business Budget

 Many businesses struggle to manage employee expenses and this can wreak havoc with their business budgets.
 To keep on top of what your employees are spending on entertainment, transport, food and accommodation, you need to set out clear policies for each category.

-This will help you to maintain control of their spending and ensure your employees feel confident spending company money.
+By setting an expense policy, you can better maintain control of their spending and ensure your employees feel confident spending company money.

 What to do if you go over your business budget?